- January 27, 2022

 Built-in Teams archiving

 When a Team is no longer needed, a Team owner can delete it.
 When a Team is deleted, it disappears from the Teams client and is no longer available to end users.
-When a team is deleted, the various data objects in the deleted Team are automatically deleted at the same time, and retained on the backend of Office 365 for 30 days and recoverable any time before the 30-day period ends.
+When a team is deleted, the various data objects in the deleted Team are automatically deleted at the same time and retained on the backend of Microsoft 365 for 30 days and recoverable any time before the 30-day period ends.
 After 30 days, the Team and its associated data are permanently deleted.
 A safer practice is to archive the Team instead.

 Microsoft has made Teams archiving available to individual Team owners.
 But unlike a live archiving capability such as a live journaling feed from an email box to an email archive, the archived Team is a snapshot in time meaning when archived, all activity in that specific Team is frozen and made "read-only," including all uploaded/shared files.
-This makes sense in that the Team owner is designating the Team as no longer needed they may still want to retain the data for regulatory, legal, or business purposes.
-As I mentioned in the previous section, archived Teams groups can have retention policies applied to them but because Teams utilizes several Office 365 applications, Teams retention policies will need to be set in each of the separate Office 365 apps.
+This makes sense in that the Team owner is designating the Team as no longer needed; they may still want to retain the data for regulatory, legal, or business purposes.
+As I mentioned in the previous section, archived MS Teams groups can have retention policies applied to them but because Teams utilizes several Microsoft 365 applications, Teams retention policies will need to be set in each of the separate Microsoft 365 apps.

 Capturing Teams Data for eDiscovery